 A third of the Non-Executive Directors are subject to annual re-election by the shareholders at the Annual General Meeting.
 In relation to Board remuneration, they receive an annual retainer together with meeting attendance fees for Board and Committee meetings.

-The Board held four scheduled meetings.
+The Board held one in person and three virtual scheduled meetings.
 A table of Board and Committee meeting attendance is set out below.
 Comprehensive Board and Committee papers, comprising an agenda and formal reports and briefing papers are sent to Directors in advance of each meeting.
-Each meeting includes a wide-ranging report from the Chief Executive, a report on the Nasdaq Dubai’s financial performance and reports from the committee chairmen.
+Each meeting includes a wide-ranging report from the Chief Executive, a report on Nasdaq Dubai’s financial performance and reports from the committee chairmen.

-During the year the Board considered the following matters: the review and approval of year 2018 results, amendments to Articles of Association, Anti Money Laundering Policy and Employee Policy, and Budget 2020.
-When Directors have not been able to attend meetings due to conflicts in their schedule, they received the relevant meeting papers.
+During the year the Board considered the following matters: the review and approval of year 2020 results, appointment of external auditors for year 2021, amendments to Anti Money Laundering Policy, Risk Register, Risk Policy, Risk Management Framework and Employee Policy, Data Protection Policy, Employee Communications and Disclosure Policy and Budget 2021.

 Board Committees play an important role in the governance process and assist the Board in discharging its duties.

 The standing Committees of the Board include: the Audit and Risk Management Committee, the Market Oversight Committee and the Nomination and Remuneration Committee.
 The Chair of each Committee reports to the Board on actions taken at each meeting.
 Each Committee has the authority to retain independent advisers.
 Each Committee has its own Charter, providing written terms of reference that define its authorities, duties and membership.
 In line with good practice, membership of the Committees is entirely non-executive and the majority are independent Directors.